urfdvw/circuitpython-online-ide-1/README.md

 please check and uncheck the [x-axis] box to see the difference.
 """
 import math
-from time import sleep
-from time import monotonic
+from time import sleep, monotonic

 time_start = monotonic()
 # 'startplot:' is the start indicator